 - The standard of living and economic situations of the family

 Ultimately, the court will make a decision that is in the best interests of the child.
-A Teaneck child support attorney could help to convince a court that a party’s interests align with those of their child.
+A child support attorney can help to convince a Teaneck court that a party’s interests align with those of their child.